twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt01-11-observe-the-mind-body-with-panna%zh.rst

 | (Milindapañha / 6.
 Opammakathāpañho / 2.
 Samuddavaggo / 9.
 Kammakāraṅgapañho)
 |

-(Translator's note: I don't know whether it is right or wrong for this translation in English from the Pali gāthā pronunciation.
-I just translate it by following the sound.)
 Kāyaṃ imaṃ sammasatha: watching and observing this body with knowledge; parijānātha punappunaṃ: contemplate it again and again; Kāye sabhāvaṃ disvāna: will see the impermanent nature of this body with insight; dukkhassantaṃ karissathā: and then will see the end of dukkha.
 According to Sāriputta by watching at mind-body process will realize Nibbāna and watching with the knowledge given by the Buddha.
 If you have this knowledge the Buddha exists and without it no Buddha.
 The day the Buddha enters into Nibbāna is the day this knowledge disappears.
 The mind-body always tells us that it is anicca, dukkha and anatta.
 It is never lying to us because they are the phenomena of ultimate reality (paramattha dhamma).
 It's only telling you these things very often that your ears become bitter (A Burmese colloquial language and it means don't want to hear anymore.)
 And then you become displeasure in it.
 You have to follow the khandhas to the end.
 Watching and observing to the end of it.
 After arriving at the knowledge of not wanting, all the dying process (anicca or dukkha) disappear.
 The bad things disappear and the good one appears.
 Impermanence, suffering and loathsome (anicca, dukkha, asubha) disappear and Nibbāna appears.
 The reason of you can't see the three universal characteristics (i.e., anicca, dukkha, anatta) and Nibbāna is looking at the mind-body with the eyes given by the people of the world.
 With the eye given by the Buddha you will sure to see it.

 ------

-revised on 2019-04-20; cited from https://oba.org.tw/viewtopic.php?f=22&t=2945&start=10#p32977 (posted on 2016-08-07)
+revised on 2021-01-11; cited from https://oba.org.tw/viewtopic.php?f=22&t=2945&start=10#p32977 (posted on 2016-08-07)

 ------